heanuea/Timetabling-System-represented-in-Neo4j-/README.md

 1. [Neo4J website](http://neo4j.com/), the website of the Neo4j database.
 2. [Notepad++ Tricks](http://a4apphack.com/featured/tricks-with-notepad).
 Found this very useful for parsing plain text and removing unwanted
+3. [Neo4J IN Keyword](http://neo4j.com/docs/stable/cypher-introduction.html) contains information in the introduction section of the Cypher documentation showing how to use the IN keyword to reference multiple properties at once.
+4. [Neo4J SET Keyword] (http://neo4j.com/docs/stable/query-set.html) contains information about setting properties and labels for nodes.
+5. gmit timeTable
+6. [Graph Theory Wikapedia] (https://en.wikipedia.org/wiki/Graph_theory) wikipedia page about graph thoery.
+7. [Mastering Markdown Language] (https://guides.github.com/features/mastering-markdown) information about how to use the markdown language..
+[Graph Database Wikapedia] (https://en.wikipedia.org/wiki/Graph_database) wikipedia page about graph databases.
+8. [Cypher Query Language] (http://neo4j.com/developer/cypher) information about cypher and how to use it.
+9. [Neo4J MATCH Keyword and capabilities] (http://neo4j.com/docs/stable/query-match.html) information about the 'MATCH' keyword and how you can use it.

  **Free Software, Hell Yeah!**